astone282/draft-stone-spring-mpte-sr/draft-stone-spring-mpte-sr.md

 The optional use of an MPTED Reflector is protocol specific.
 For example, PCEP sessions terminate on each and every Junction node in the topology and BGP may do the same or make use of a BGP Route Reflector.
 A BSID MUST be explicitly requested or signaled to the Junction node for assignment.
 If the controller opts for local node assigned value, it MUST wait to signal upstream Junction nodes about their Junction segments in their outgoing SID lists.
+The BSID value MAY be a constant value globally, if assigned by PCE/Controller, or may be a different value on each Junction Node whether it’s assigned by PCE/Controller or the local Junction Node itself.

 Each SR Policy contains one or more SID lists.
 These SID lists must include at least two segment identifiers: one SID for forwarding to the downstream Junction node and one for the Junction Segment value (BSID) of the downstream node.